electrify3/Riya/Riya bot.md

 Here are the ToS.

 ## What data we use?
-We do not ask for any sensitive data we just use your GuildID and UserID.
+We do not ask for any sensitive data we just use your `GuildID` and `UserID`.

 ## Support Server
 [Discord Server](https://discord.gg/az3s9zmfUh)